unboxed/unboxed.co/source/blog/2016-12-20-bridging-the-gap-between-discovery-and-alpha-show-tell-11-with-newham-council.md

 Further exploration is being taken into the Housing Account service, extending the initial Discovery Phase of this service.
 Further engagement with a wider range of residents has included:<br/>

 - Stakeholder mapping to address questions such as “Who are the residents using this service?”, “What is their current user journey?” and “How does the council currently interact with these residents?”
-- Engaging through a series of interactive exercises, compiling a prioritised list of the services within housing that residents find to be most important to them
+- Communicating through a series of interactive exercises, compiling a prioritised list of the services within housing that residents find to be most important to them
 - Interviewing these residents to uncover how they are accessing and using the current housing system

 ![Digital Discovery Programme 3](http://i1291.photobucket.com/albums/b548/grammccram/5ec26c8c-4676-42c7-80ec-4035124d4f84_zps2l1r8loz.jpg)